openhealthcare/opal/doc/docs/reference/upgrading.md

     opal==0.10.0

-After re-installing (via for instance `pip install -r requirements.txt`) you
+After re-installing (via for instance `pip install -r requirements.txt`) you will likely need to make some changes to your application code to fix errors that arise as a result of upstream breaking changes.

 ##### Breaking changes from dependencies